MatthewNice/I24_processed_data/README.md

 L_Adjacent, R_Adjacent - Binary signal, signifying a vehicle directly adjacent in the lane to L/R. (these should be integers, but is compromised by interpolating to GPS time)

-Acknowledgements: Gracie Gumm and Michael Roman did the vast majority of driving to record this driving data.
+Acknowledgements: Gracie Gumm and Michael Roman did a significant part of the driving to record this driving data.

 This is intended as a limited snapshot of driving data to provide insight into traffic patterns on I-24 outside of Nashville.
 It was created in May 2021.